Kamila Valieva: 2022–2023 season

-Russian and Belarussian athletes remained banned from international events for the 2022–23 figure skating season, so the Russian Figure Skating Federation hosted its own domestic Grand Prix series.
+Russian and Belarusian athletes remained banned from international events for the 2022–23 figure skating season, so the Russian Figure Skating Federation hosted its own domestic Grand Prix series.
 Valieva was scheduled for the first Grand Prix event, the Golden Skate of Moscow.
 In the free skate, she fell on a quadruple toe loop, but she still won the gold medal ahead of Sofia Akateva and Anastasiya Zinina.
 She then competed at the Grand Prix stage in her hometown, Kazan, and won another gold medal.
 She then competed at the Russian Championships held in Krasnoyarsk.
 In the short program, she popped her triple axel and only performed a single axel, causing her to finish in fourth place.
 She won the free skate with a score of 170.71, but still finished second overall behind Sofia Akateva.

 On 13 January 2023, the Russian Anti-Doping Agency (RUSADA) stripped Valieva of her gold medal in senior women's singles of the 2022 Russian Figure Skating Championships stemming from her positive test for trimetazidine, a banned substance, on the second day of the Women's competition.
 The organization said that "Valieva had no fault in the positive drug test".
 However, RUSADA refused to strip her Olympic gold medal in the team event, prompting WADA to file a case to the Court of Arbitration for Sport.
 It was suspected that RUSADA decision was a 'half-measure' intended to preserve Russia's Olympic gold medal.
 Subsequently, Alexandra Trusova became the gold medalist of the 2022 Russian Championships, with Anna Shcherbakova moving up to silver and Adeliia Petrosian receiving the bronze medal.

+2025–present

+On October 1, 2025, it was announced Valieva intended to return to competitive figure skating and had left longtime coaches, Eteri Tutberidze, Sergei Dudakov, and Daniil Gleikhengauz to train under Svetlana Sokolovskaya at the Navka Arena.